keyboard_arrow_up

 Cure

-The technique of cross-linking a plastic material.
+The process of cross-linking a plastic material to enhance its properties.

 Decompression Section